akuity/kargo/docs/docs/15-concepts.md

 Included among the Git-based promotion mechanisms is specialized support for:

-* Running `kustomize edit set image` for a specified directory, then committing the changes, if any.
+* Running `kustomize edit set image` for specific images in specified directories to update the version of that image used, then committing the changes, if any.

-* Updating the value of a key in a Helm values file, then committing the changes, if any.
+* Updating the values of a keys in Helm values files to reference new versions of specific images, then committing the changes, if any.

-* Updating a `Chart.yaml` file in a Helm "umbrella chart," then committing the changes, if any.
+* Updating `Chart.yaml` files in Helm charts to reference new versions of specific chart dependencies, then committing the changes, if any.

 And among the Argo CD-based promotion mechanisms, there is specialized support
 for:

-* Updating image overrides in the `kustomize` section of a specified Argo CD `Application` resource.
+* Updating the `kustomize.images` section of a specified Argo CD `Application` resource to reference new versions of specific images.

-* Updating the value of a key in the `helm` section of a specified Argo CD `Application` resource to point at a new Docker image.
+* Updating the `helm.parameters` section of a specified Argo CD `Application` to reference new versions of specific images.

-* Updating a specified Argo CD `Application` resource's `targetRevision` field(s) to point at a specific commit in a Git repository or a specific version of a Helm chart.
+* Updating the `targetRevision` field of a specified Argo CD `Application` resource to reference a specific commit in a Git repository or a specific version of a Helm chart.

 * Forcing a specified Argo CD `Application` to refresh and sync.
 (This is